Avoid Pitching Injuries – Do’s and Don’ts for Young Pitchers

 DO: Train Your Body

 It is important to train not only your shoulder but also your entire system, including your core and hip.
-The arm acts like a catapult, connected to a base (shoulder) that is attached and secured to a foundation (core).
+The arm acts like a catapult, connected to a base (shoulder) attached and secured to a foundation (core).
 Repeatedly firing a catapult that doesn’t have a strong base or foundation will lead to a loss of speed, accuracy, and reliability and increase the risk of injury to the shoulder.

 DO: Have An Off-Season